input-output-hk/marlowe/docs/tutorial-v1.3/marlowe-data.md

 -->
 It is assumed that at each step of the execution of the contract, the values of observables will be available if needed, and these values are (together) given by a value of type `OS` (for “observable set”), where individual observations are described in a “little language” for that purpose: `Observation`.
 Note that these values are not determined by the participants in the contract, but rather by the external environment in which the contract is run.

+While we provide some built-in observations, we expect to extend this type.
+For instance, using `ValueGE` we can check whether one value is greater than or equal to another, but we have not added primitives for equality, or ‘less than or equal’.
+On the other hand, we can build complex logical combinations of observations using `OrObs` and `NotObs`, and so, if we wished, we could define an equality for values this way.

 ### Inputs and Commitments

 On the other hand, at each step there are – potentially, at least – a variety of inputs available from the participants themselves.
 These include commitments of currency (or “cash”), redemption of commitments, and claims of payments by a participant.
 Moreover, it is also possible for a participant to input an arbitrary value (which we term a “choice”).
 The particular inputs at a given step are described by a value of type `Input`.